 The Panel has chosen not to create a "laundry list" of Best Management Practice (BMP) options for growers.
-Such lists5 already exist, but generally lack sufficient detail to be effective on a site-by-site basis, and usually avoid the root of the problem.
-The Panel agrees that lists of any specific practices should be in the form of heightened awareness only, rather than requirements.
+Such lists generally lack sufficient detail to be effective on a site-by-site basis, and usually avoid the root of the problem.
+The Panel agrees that lists of any specific practices should be in the form of heightened awareness for consideration only, rather than requirements.